sgrad/fm.url_checker/README.md

 Besides redundancy (consumer dies, producer fills up the queue) there's another issue with running a single consumer, with the current configuration, if a task takes a long time all other jobs will end up loading the rabbitmq queue.
 There are a couple of ways to avoid this:
- - change the prefetch count in the worker to pull more messages, which will work ok until the worker get's saturated with multiple long running tasks (plus memory concerns, etc)
+ - change the prefetch count in the worker to pull more messages, which will work ok until the worker gets saturated with multiple long running tasks (plus memory concerns, etc)
  - add a timeout to the tasks
  - use multiple workers